 Gather market information usable to motivate and to encourage industries into co-developing innovative products.

 Examples of main project deliverables and their future exploitation: The project brings together researchers and companies around central technology themes in collaborative work packages and in the overall work programme of AIDAinnova.
-By proceeding in this way, prospects for broad dissemination of the work and the results within the community and the of industrial partners are maximised.
+By proceeding in this way, prospects for broad dissemination of the work and the results within the community and the industrial partners are maximised.
 As the formulation of the work program has been driven by the needs of the communities proposing experiments at future accelerator facilities, the use of the knowledge and technologies emanating from AIDAinnova is guaranteed.

 Table 2 below shows the main exploitable results of each technical Work Package of AIDAinnova.